harshp2008/Notes/content/French/French Home Page.md

 # Grammer

 >[!warning] Incomplete Pages
-> - Some of the pages are incomplete and most of the content is copied from [Lawless French](https://www.lawlessfrench.com/ ).
+> - Most of the pages are incomplete
+> - Most of the content is copied from [Lawless French](https://www.lawlessfrench.com/ ).
 The content will need to be rewritten again later.

 >[!info] Tenses (Quick Access)